Skip to Main Content

 Is it true that some companies are ASF Members?

 No, the membership of the ASF is composed of individuals, not companies.
-This does not mean that individuals that work at a company cannot contribute to ASF, quite the contrary.
+This does not mean that individuals who work at a company cannot contribute to ASF, quite the contrary.
 We have a specific CLA to assure that individuals can clearly contribute to the ASF during "work time."

 Technical